Mazen-k/web-project/README.md

 # JQuery

-JQuery was used in client side scripting for the quiz pages (javascript/quiz.js)
+- JQuery was used in client side scripting for the quiz pages (javascript/quiz.js)

 # Ajax
--used to asynchronously notify the user that the email is already in use during login upon exiting the text area.
+- used to asynchronously notify the user that the email is already in use during login upon exiting the text area.
--used to asynchronously change the login button to profile if the user is signed in.
+- used to asynchronously change the login button to profile if the user is signed in.
--may be used in other areas for simple tasks that do not effect user experience
+- may be used in other areas for simple tasks that do not effect user experience
 # DataBase
 Our database is made up of 4 tables
 - users :Id, FirstName, LastName, Email, Is_admin, Password(hashed),  q0(quiz 0 grade), q1 , and q2